Skip to Content

 Frozen Once Upon A Christmastime

 The second parade will always be more lightly attended.
-Find a spot near Casey’s Corner to view it so you can get the full effect of the snow falling on Main Street with a view of the castle and the parade.
+Find a spot between Casey’s Corner to the flag pole to view it so you can get the full effect of the snow falling on Main Street with a view of the castle and the parade.

 Hollywood Studios